Parks and Open Space System Plan

-It is easy to miss, but inside the 1981 plan was one second priority recommendation for the area around Meydenbauer Bay.
-That recommendation called for the City to "acquire and develop a waterfront urban facility..."
-Six years later, in the 1987 plan, that idea great and took shape, identifying Meydenbauer Bay as "Bellevue's opportunity to make a connection between the downtown, the Downtown Park, and the water."
-The concept for the park remained a high priority in every subsequent Park System Plan, and key pieces of land were acquired to make the dream a reality.
-Today, in 2015, the City is poised to begin construction on the first phase of that park.
+It is easy to miss, but inside the 1981 plan was a recommendation for the city to "acquire and develop a waterfront urban facility..." at Meydenbauer Bay.
+Six years later, in the 1987 plan, that idea took shape, identifying Meydenbauer Bay as "Bellevue's opportunity to make a connection between the downtown, Downtown Park and the water."
+The concept for the park remained a high priority in every subsequent park plan, and key pieces of land were acquired to make the dream a reality.
+Today, in 2015, the city is poised to begin construction on the first phase of that park.

 How Can You Be Involved?

 What is your dream for the Bellevue Parks, Trails and Open Space System?
 What idea will be included in the 2016 edition of the plan that will grow and become realized in 10 or even 30 years from now?

 - You can start right now by taking a short, five-minute survey.

 - Please share the survey link with anyone else who lives or works in Bellevue.

 - Several hundred Bellevue residents will be selected at random to participate in a longer survey measuring park use and priorities for future development.
 If you get a letter in the mail asking you to participate, please do!

 - You can call, or write down your thoughts and mail or email them to: